-Please provide the following information in the LOI:
+Please provide the following information in the LOI attachment:

-- Small business name and address - The DOE technical topic and subtopic to which you intend to submit an application, e.g., 11b - Project Title - Principal Investigator name - Business Official name and contact information (telephone number and email address) - Name(s) of any proposed subcontractor(s) or consultant(s), if any - Technical abstract that sufficiently describes your technology and application.
-The abstract should not exceed 500 words and it must provide sufficient technical depth to allow DOE to assign technical reviewers for your application.
+- Business Official name and contact information (telephone number and email address) - Name(s) of any proposed subcontractor(s) or consultant(s), if any - Designate whether you are submitting a Phase I or Fast-Track application.
+Your designation must be the same for your LOI and your full application.
+You cannot designate your LOI as "Phase I" and then subsequently designate your full application as "Fast-Track." - Technical abstract that sufficiently describes your technology and application.
+The abstract should not exceed 500 words and two pages and it must provide sufficient technical depth to allow DOE to assign technical reviewers for your application.
 Please note that your abstract should not contain any proprietary information.